 Cramps tend to creep in when we’re overextended in our stride.
 The further the foot reaches out in front of you, the more the body has to do to keep up.

 Instead, try drawing your focus to pulling the feet off the ground, using the hamstrings.
 This will keep your feet close to under you, and avoid having them far in front of your body.

 Picking the feet up a little higher will also turn on the hamstrings and glutes, allowing the hips to drive forward again.
 For more help on the pulling technique, check this out.

 The key in how to prevent muscle cramps is focusing on what you do have control over.
-Give these three strategies a try the next time you’re pushing through the second half of a race.
+Give these cramping-prevention strategies a try the next time you’re pushing through the second half of a race.